syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 * [source](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html) - The owner of the filter behavior, which holds information about `ItemsSource`, `Items` properties, and so on.
 * [filterInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteFilterInfo.html) - Contains details about the text entered in `AutoComplete` control.
 Using this text, you can prepare suggestion list which gets displayed in drop down list.

-The following code demonstrates how to filter the cities based on the city or country name entered in `AutoComplete` control.
+The following gif shows how to display cities in a drop-down based on the country name entered in the `AutoComplete` control.

 {% tabs %}
 {% highlight C# %}